wonsunahn/Capstone_Fall2025/_projects/projects.markdown

 ## Stephen Lee
 ### Designing Home Audit App for identify Leakage in Buildings

-Objective
+**Objective:**
 This project focuses on the design and development of a mobile application that helps homeowners identify air leaks around windows, a major source of energy loss in residential buildings.
 The app aims to promote energy-efficient behavior by increasing awareness and providing actionable recommendations, such as sealing techniques or window upgrades.
 We have a prototype built using the Flutter framework.
 You will be responsible for
 - improving the front-end interface
 - developing the back-end functionality of the app.
 - evaluate existing models and build ML pipeline to analyze thermal images